Preston Kilwien

-Preston Alexander Kilwien (born November 25, 1996) is an American professional soccer player who currently plays as a defender for USL League One side Texoma FC.
+Preston Alexander Kilwien (born November 25, 1996) is an American professional soccer player who plays as a defender for Liga FPD side Escorpiones de Belén Fútbol Club.

 Career

 Professional

 Following a 2-week trial, Kilwien signed a professional contract with New York Red Bulls II on March 8, 2019.
 He made his professional debut on April 13, 2019, in a 2–1 victory at Charlotte Independence.
 Kilwien made 24 appearances, among the most of rookies on the team, and started 18 games as a central defender for NYRB II in 2019.
 His 1,673 total minutes ranked ninth on the team.
-The club announced on Dec.
-4, 2019 it exercised the option on Kilwien's contract.
+The club announced on December 4, 2019, it exercised the option on Kilwien's contract.

 In April 2020 he represented New York Red Bulls II in the United Soccer League's USL eCup: Rocket League Edition.
 On August 13, 2020, he scored his first professional goal in a 2–1 loss to Loudoun United at Red Bull Arena.
 In 2020, his second year with the team, he played in 12 matches in a pandemic-shortened season and was third on the team in minutes played.

 He was released by Red Bulls II on November 30, 2020.